mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/PythonAPIRef.md

 ### Example (function)

-Calling an MRS function in the Python SDK is exactly like calling a local Python function.
+Calling a REST function in the Python SDK is exactly like calling a local Python function.

 ```python
 from sdk.python import MyService